Suffering From Osteoarthritis?

 - Psoriatic arthritis occurs when psoriasis, a scaling skin disorder, affects the joints at the ends of the fingers and toes.
 Back pain may happen if the spine is impacted as well.

 Our method of providing arthritis pain relief focuses on a natural approach, where we will work to maximize the function of arthritic joints and not just cover up your pain with medication.
-Whether we use chiropractic treatment or regenerative medicine, surgery and medication will never be discussed as options because they only mask symptoms and don’t address the true cause of your pain.
+Surgery and medication will never be discussed as options because they only mask symptoms and don’t address the true cause of your pain.
 Once the underlying cause has been treated, you will finally find the relief you’ve been searching for.

 No matter what type of arthritis you may have, you deserve a treatment program that’s customized for you.
 We offer free consultations and want to discuss your arthritis and goals with you so that you feel confident in moving forward with the form of arthritis pain relief that your body needs.
-Please contact Wiedner Wellness Solutions to schedule an individualized consultation today.
+Please contact Harbour Medical Centers to schedule an individualized consultation today.
 Our integrated medical team can help you get back on your feet.

 8:30am - 6:00pm